rickbosch/PathOfBuilding-Mac/README.md

 ## Credits

-All credit for Path of Building itself belongs to the incredible Path of Building Community team.
+All gameplay calculations, mechanics and functionality are developed and maintained by the outstanding Path of Building Community team.

-This repository does **not** modify the application's gameplay calculations or functionality.
+This repository simply packages their application as a native macOS application for Apple Silicon Macs.

-Its purpose is to package and distribute the Community project as a native macOS application for the benefit of Mac users.
+Special thanks to ChatGPT for helping turn a weekend idea into a working project.

 Please support the original project: